ryssbowh/craft-themes/README.md

 ## Known issues

-- When adding fields for the first time to the user layout, it needs to be saved twice for the themes fields to be created.
+- In Craft 3.5.x/3.6.x, when adding fields for the first time to the user layout, it needs to be saved twice for the themes fields to be created.
 The following times work normally.
 [Github issue](https://github.com/craftcms/cms/issues/10237)

 ## Documentation